 The data backs this up.
 Gartner research found that when B2B buyers are considering a purchase, they spend the bulk of that time researching independently online.
 The amount of time spent with any one sales rep may be only 5% or 6%.
 Having quality information readily available via digital channels is critical if sellers want to influence customer decisions.

 B2B companies that want to fuel organic growth and out-perform the competition need to get serious about digital marketing.
 But, like any investment, having the right strategy is critical to realizing a return on your efforts.
-Here are three unique advantages of digital advertising that B2B marketers should consider for a flourishing digital marketing program in 2021 and beyond.
+Here are three unique advantages of digital advertising that B2B marketers should consider for a flourishing digital marketing program this year and beyond.

 1. Develop a hyper-focused audience strategy